Supply Chain Roundtable

 Sector Background

-By late 2024, about 12% of global snapper and grouper production was considered sustainable or improving, primarily due to the existence of two large FIPs in Indonesia, the world’s largest producer of snapper and grouper (accounting for more than 40% of global production).
-FIPs in India, Mexico, and Brazil (the third- fifth- and seventh-largest producers, respectively) also contribute a portion of the improving volume.
+By late 2025, about 1.3% of global snapper and grouper production was considered sustainable or improving, primarily due to the existence of one large FIP in Indonesia, the world’s largest producer of snapper and grouper (accounting for more than 40% of global production).
+FIPs in Mexico and Brazil (the fifth- and seventh-largest producers, respectively) also contribute a portion of the improving volume.

 The success of T75 in the snapper and grouper sector depends on key production countries, such as Mexico, demonstrating that sustainable management and harvest of snapper and grouper are possible, and expansion of FIPs to a regional or national level.